dmbarbour/glas/docs/GlasDesign.md

 ### Application Layer

 The glas system is not forever stuck with the 'prog' program model and its foibles.
 It is feasible to extend the glas command line to support other program models for `glas --run`.
-As a concrete example, I intend to develop a 'proc' representation for transaction machine applications to better optimize incremental computing and concurrency (in [Glas Apps](GlasApps.md)).
+As a concrete example, I intend to develop a 'proc' representation for transaction loop applications to better optimize incremental computing and concurrency (in [Glas Apps](GlasApps.md)).

 However, this is a solution to pursue mostly where accelerators are awkward (e.g. due to relationship with effects).